Permitted Work Rules

 You do not need approval from your doctor or have to have a medical assessment just because you are doing permitted work.
 If a medical assessment is due as part of your ongoing benefits-related review, it will go ahead as planned.

 Permitted work must be fewer than 16 hours per week, unless you are doing supported permitted work when there is no hours limit and only the earnings limit applies.

 Earnings under permitted work are ignored (disregarded) in the benefit calculation, so the amount you receive is not affected.

 Earnings from permitted work (below the limit) are also ignored completely in Housing Benefit and in most Council Tax Support schemes run by local councils.

-The idea is to allow people to work for under 16 hours a week at the minimum wage, so the permitted work earnings limit (in IB, SDA and ESA).
+The idea is to allow people to work for under 16 hours a week at the minimum wage.

 The following kinds of work are also allowed: